---

 * Related Reading

-Mersel AI helps B2B businesses get inbound leads from AI search and Google.
-The organization is supported by industry programs including [NVIDIA Inception](https://www.cloudflare.com/forstartups/), [Cloudflare for Startups](https://www.cloudflare.com/forstartups/), and [Google Cloud for Startups](https://cloud.google.com/startup).
-These partnerships support the deployment of AI-native infrastructure and technical foundations designed to prevent LLM misinformation and protect brand pipelines.
+We help B2B businesses get inbound leads from AI search and Google.
+Our platform is supported by NVIDIA Inception, [Cloudflare for Startups](https://www.cloudflare.com/forstartups/), and [Google Cloud for Startups](https://cloud.google.com/startup).

 ### Learn